 24. Paint the squad marking on the knee with Ushabti Bone.

-25. 26.
-Finally, base the model in a way which fits in with your collection.
+25/26.
+Finally, base the model in a way that fits in with your collection.
 I used Armageddon Dust texture paint highlighted with Screaming Skull and the base edge was painted with Steel Legion Drab.

 That all the tutorials I have planned for the moment.
 I hope to return with more soon.
 Hope you enjoyed this one.